utkarshg6/rust-tests/README.md

 Refer [here](https://github.com/utkarshg6/rust-tests/commit/c8219592c26fc2fcc32b805e3670bd0666c2e235#diff-b1a35a68f14e696205874893c07fd24fdb88882b47c23cc0e0c80a30c7d53759R33) for more explanation.

 ### `unimplemented!()` vs `todo!()`
-At least for us working in IntelliJ todo!() has the nice side of not shadowing the code placed after it unlike unimplemented!() which does.
-It causes that you cannot use the maximal potential of the tools provided with the Rust plugin or whatever what is supposed to make your work easier.
+At least for us working in IntelliJ, `todo!()` has the nice part of not shadowing and deactivating the piece of code taking place after it unlike with `unimplemented!()` which does.
+That causes that you cannot get the maximum potential out of the tools provided with the editor's Rust plugin which is there to make your work easier, though.

 ## Test Coverage